Return to Castle Wolfenstein: Reception

 According to review aggregator website Metacritic, Return to Castle Wolfenstein received "generally favorable" reviews.
 Several critics remarked that the game was a capable successor to Wolfenstein 3D. and on par with its contemporaries.
-However, despite high pre-release expectations that the game would be as impactful as its predecessor, others felt the game was not innovative and derivative of other titles, such as Half-Life or No One Lives Forever.
+However, despite high pre-release expectations that the game would be as impactful as its predecessor, others felt the game was not innovative and derivative of other titles, such as Half-Life or The Operative: No One Lives Forever.
 Edge stated that despite a "lack of anything revelatory", the game embodied the shooter genre at its purest.
 Similarly, GameSpot described the game as a "pure shooter" whose appeal was in its action gameplay, but noted whilst it was "thoroughly competent and technically excellent", it was "also rather sterile and passionless", comparing the game as falling short of shooters including Serious Sam, Max Payne, or Alien vs. Predator 2.

-Many critics praised the game's graphics and implementation of the Quake III engine, particularly the representaton of the game's setting and environment.
+Many critics praised the game's graphics and implementation of the Quake III engine, particularly the representation of the game's setting and environment.
 Eliot Fish of Hyper praised the authenticity of the game's "creepy atmosphere, nice environmental detail and excellent architecture".
 Li C. Kuo of PC Gamer similarly praised the game's "high-res textures, smooth animations and detailed character models", drawing attention to character animations, lighting effects and fire animations.

 Critics generally praised the gameplay and single-player-missions, with particular praise directed towards the variety of environments, open-ended levels and multiple objectives.
 Some enjoyed the variety and handling of weapons in the game, finding the game's distribution of ammo and health was balanced and challenging.
 Reception of the enemy AI was mixed, with Some finding enemy behaviour complex and challenging, and others finding it unrealistic and easy to defeat.
 Reviewers highlighted the game's stealth mechanics, with Richard Shoemaker of PC Zone finding they provided a "pause in the relentless action" and were integrated well with the game.
 Other reviewers enjoyed the additions of secret areas and hidden treasure in adding replayability to levels, although others found them contrived and added little to the gameplay.
 Jim McCauley of PC Format considered the game's initial progression to be "depressingly straightforward", but praised later missions as "varied and rewarding".
 However, other critics felt some levels were too linear or uninteractive.